International award-winning red seal chef receives Spirit of NAIT Alumni Award

 At 14, Keith got his first job washing dishes and within a few months began helping in the kitchen.
 A high school teacher, Randy Kozak, encouraged Keith to compete in the High School Culinary Challenge (HSCC) and suggested he pursue his apprenticeship at NAIT.

 Fast forwarding to today, Keith has embarked on a new culinary venture.
-Slated to open in fall 2017, Keith and his business partners have created Meuwly’s, a charcuterie company serving locally raised meat products and preserves.
+Slated to open in 2018, Keith and his business partners have created Meuwly’s, a charcuterie company serving locally raised meat products and preserves.
 Meuwly’s will feature a retail location for customers and a wholesale service for local restaurants.
 It will also feature cooking classes, events and catering.

 Mentoring future culinary champions